DartCF/qPCR-data-analysis-review/README.md

 - qPCR data analysis tutorial, which explores reference gene stability, amplification efficiency and ANCOVA modeling: `TutorialV2.Rmd`

-- Code for simulations reported in the manuscript.
+- Code for simulations reported in the manuscript: `PCR_Normalization_Alternatives.Rmd`

 All data loaded in the figures/tables and tutorial R Notebooks are in the data folder.
 Contents includes: